Kernels Go Deep on Sky Carp in 9-3 Win

 - Kernels Go Deep on Sky Carp in 9-3 Win - Beloit Sky Carp

-- Nevin Notches 3 RBI, de Paula Homers in 8-6 Loons' Win - Great Lakes Loons
+- De Paula Hits Tenth Home Run of Season, Loons Finish 11-Game Homestand with 6-5 Win - Great Lakes Loons

-- TinCaps Top Dragons, 10-0, on Saturday Night at Day Air Ballpark - Dayton Dragons

-- Captains Pull Away Late in 10-5 Defeat of South Bend - South Bend Cubs
+- Captains Score Nine Unanswered Runs, Win 10-5 Again in South Bend - South Bend Cubs

+- Late Rally Comes up Short in Sunday Finale - Peoria Chiefs

-- Dayton Dragons GameDay Notes for Saturday (7:05 PM vs Fort Wayne) - Dayton Dragons
+- Dayton Dragons GameDay Notes for Sunday (1:05 vs. Fort Wayne) - Dayton Dragons

-- TinCaps and Salvation Army Collecting Donations for "Tools for School" Campaign - Fort Wayne TinCaps

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.